 Contributing to 30 X 30

 The threats of climate change and biodiversity loss are no secret, as is evident by Canada’s commitment to protecting or conserving 30% of the country’s land and waters by 2030.
 To reach bold targets such as these requires innovative approaches that recognize barriers to do so and take into consideration the social implications involved in activities that ensure biodiversity and ecosystem services are conserved.
+In addition to designated protected zones and parks, other effective area-based conservation measures (OECMs) play an important role in conserving biodiversity.
+Federal funding received from Environment and Climate Change Canada focuses efforts on enhancing the management of these areas that are often an interface between development and protected areas.
+This project identifies and maps eligible areas that meet OECM criteria and help increase local understanding of other effective conservation measures.

 The term ‘Other effective area-based conservation measures’ first appeared during the 2010 Convention on Biological Diversity in the Aichi Target 11.
 OECMs were offered as an additional tool to meet global biodiversity conservation targets since they provide long-term biodiversity conservation benefits for species, habitats and ecosystems.
 OECMs offer recognition of efforts that already contribute to conservation, and it is believed that such a designation will provide support to these efforts, further encouraging land managers to maintain the systems they have put in place that result in conservation.